Training and Technical Assistance Resource Center

 Our technical assistance is delivered in the form of:

 Training and Webinars: Statewide or organization tailored trainings are frequently organized throughout the state of Connecticut on a wide range of topic, from Shelter Diversion Trainings to LGBTQ Fair Housing.
 Many of these trainings as well as additional topics are also offered as webinars, which are offered throughout the year and recorded to be available online.
 Webinars are an easily accessible way for CCEH to reach across the state on topics that range from current events in homelessness to strengthening your organizations data and honing their voice in advocacy.
 These webinars are often panels which feature leaders from many other sectors and organizations to discuss upcoming changes or host trainings on best practices.
-You can see a list of some of our more recent trainings below with their related materials.
+Click here to view and register for our upcoming trainings.

 Task Forces & Collaboratives: CCEH has been part of the formation of task forces and collaboratives aimed to bring together a wide variety of leaders and organizations from across Connecticut to efficiently work on specific issues or goal.
 Collaboratives and more regular meeting bring together those state and local government officials, homeless and housing providers, and other advocates to be at the table to discuss systemic challenges and explore strategies for solutions.
 From monthly collaboratives for frequent information sharing and problem solving to one-time asset mapping events, CCEH brings partners together from across the region.